Lab Assignment, ECE344, Winter 2021

 You should be aware that this course will require significant time for each assignment.
 Many of these assignments require significant preparation that involves reading the specification and the code provided for the assignment.
 Please read the handouts carefully before starting.
 This preparation should be done before the lab sessions otherwise you will not be able to make the best use out of the lab TA's time.
 Note that lab hours alone likely won’t be sufficient to complete the labs.
 It is very important to start as early as possible on your assignments and avoid procrastination.

 Assignments will be marked by the TAs after they are submitted (they are not marked in the labs).
-The TAs will send you an email with your lab marks.
-Note that attending the lab is optional.
+Note that attending the lab session is optional.
 You can do the assignments at home and submit them remotely.
 However, it is important that you get your code to work correctly on the lab machines, no matter where you develop it.
 A program that does not work correctly on the lab machines, even if it works correctly on your home machine, will be marked as incorrect.
 Plan ahead, and give yourself the time to test what you developed at home on the lab machines before the deadline.

 We will be using UG Linux machines for grading the labs.
 You are strongly encouraged to do your assignments on UG machines, even though most or all of this lab should "just work" in many other environments (Cygwin, Solaris, etc.).
 The course staff will not assist in setting up or debugging problems caused by differences in the environment.
 If you choose to do development in an unsupported environment, it is your responsibility to leave adequate time to port your solution to UG machines, test it there, and fix any problems that manifest.